MikLay/Secret-Path/README.md

 ```
 ./gradlew assembleRelease
 ```
-Then the `.apk` file will be created at `secret-path/app/build/outputs/apk/release/`.
+Then the `release.apk` file will be created at `secret-path/app/build/outputs/apk/release/`.
+You can now run it on your decive.

 ## Generating signed APK
 From Android Studio: